vacp2p/roadmap/content/rfc/waku/raw-rfcs-to-rfc-index-migration.md

   - rfc
   - waku
 draft: false
-description: Decide which proof of concept RFCs should go to rfc-index.
+description: Decide which raw RFCs should go to rfc-index.
 ---

-`ift:rfc:waku:waku-poc-rfcs-to-rfc-index-migration`
+`ift:rfc:waku:raw-rfcs-to-rfc-index-migration`

-Decide which proof of concept RFCs can be moved to rfc-index.
+Decide which raw RFCs can be moved to rfc-index.

 ## Description

-This commitment focuses on determining which proof of concept RFCs in the Waku [documentation](https://github.com/waku-org/specs) should be moved to the rfc-index.
+This commitment focuses on determining which raw RFCs in the Waku [documentation](https://github.com/waku-org/specs) should be moved to the rfc-index.